 The second largest fish in the ocean is the basking shark (Cetorhinus maximus).
 Adults can reach up to 12.27m (40.3 ft) in length and weigh 19 tons.
 They are one of three plankton-eating shark species.
 They are usually greyish-brown with spots.
 They received their name due to their habit of feeding at the surface of the ocean.

-These sharks are found world-wide in boreal warm-temperate waters and they occasionally enter brackish water.
+These sharks are found worldwide in boreal warm-temperate waters and they occasionally enter brackish water.
 They're usually about 910 m (2,990 ft) below the surface.
 They follow plankton concentration and, therefore, will go up to the surface to feed.

 Basking sharks are active all-year round.
 Meaning that they do not hibernate.
 Instead, they move to deeper waters in winter.
 They are slow-moving sharks that don't disturb any nearby boats.
 Although they are slow-moving, these animals are capable of breaching (jumping entirely out of the water).
+This behavior is not only a spectacular sight but also a method thought to help remove parasites from their skin.

 Great white shark